Judicious use of drugs on your pet

 It is very important to Fine Tune and Focuses your eyes on your dogs’ behavior after starting a drug if you see any different actions in your dog; urine or stool changes, drooling, shaking, lethargic or lack of energy, restlessness, any different actions; consult with your veterinary immediately as your dog could be having an allergic or antiphallic reaction, you can also call the drug manufacturer and they may have a helpline as well.

 Using Steroids and Anti-Microbials and other types of drugs can have serious side effects they may greatly injure your dog if not administered properly.
-Please consult with your veterinary and ask what alternatives might be available.
+Please consult with your veterinary and ask what alternatives might be available or if a topical anti-microbial might be best first effort instead of a systemic.

 It’s important to be holistic and natural, when possible, in treating medical conditions in your pet.
-Try to find a veterinarian that practices very judicious use of drugs and a vet that understands alternative natural remedies and methods as well.
+Try to find a veterinarian that practices very judicious use of drugs and a vet that understands traditional methods as well as alternative natural remedies and methods as well.
 Vitamins and Minerals can be very effective in helping your dog in certain conditions.

 If your dog will be taking more than one medication, it’s critically important to consult with your vet on drug interactions.
 Make sure your vet is aware of every medication your pet is on.
 In addition, it’s important that you as a responsible pet-owner, research multiple websites to learn about drugs that are dangerous to combine.
 Some drugs can be dangerous and even lethal when administered in combination with others.
 Research drugs to make sure they are approved for veterinary use and for what incidences are they approved for.